 Whether you’re creating an e-learning course from scratch or updating an existing one, planning is key.
 A good plan helps you visualize your ideas, get organized, and stay on schedule.
-Read on for three steps that will help you create a rock-solid plan that clearly outlines your course objectives and how you’ll achieve them.
+Read on for three steps to help you create a project plan that clearly outlines your course objectives and how you’ll achieve them.

-Start by making a detailed list of everything you plan to produce and deliver in the order that makes the most sense.
-Keep in mind that your deliverables will probably vary from project to project.
-For example, a typical e-learning project might call for a list of requirements, a project plan, a storyboard, the e-learning course itself, and a post-course evaluation.
+Start by making a detailed list of everything you plan to produce and deliver.
+Keep in mind that deliverables can vary from project to project.
+For example, if you’ve been asked to create a brand-new course, your deliverables might include a storyboard, the e-learning course itself, and a post-course evaluation.
 But if you’ve been asked to update an existing course, your deliverables might only include a revised storyboard and the updated course.

-Whether you have 15 deliverables or just one, this list will help you understand what you need to accomplish, what your requirements are, and how you’ll review your project.
+Whether you have 15 deliverables or just one, this list will help you understand what you need to accomplish and in what order.

-Once you’ve identified your deliverables, create a list of requirements that outlines what you’ll need to achieve your goals.
-Here are some common requirements:
+Once you’ve identified your deliverables, define your requirements and outline what you’ll need to achieve your goals.
+This list might include:

-If you take the time to identify these requirements now, you can help your team understand what’s needed and avoid problems and delays later.
-For example, if you share this list with your stakeholders or project managers before the project starts, they can give you access to the right people and tools when you need them.
-And when it’s time to actually develop your e-learning project, your requirements checklist will help the whole team understand what’s needed.
+By outlining these requirements now, you can help your team understand what’s needed and avoid problems and delays later.
+And if you share this list with your stakeholders or project managers before the project starts, they can give you access to the right people and tools when you need them.

 It’s essential to gather feedback from a variety of reviewers.
 Doing so reduces the chance of overlooking things and also brings fresh perspectives to your project.
 So, before completing an e-learning course, be sure to have others review it, even if your organization doesn’t require a formal review process.

-Who can provide the best feedback (subject matter experts, stakeholders, etc.)
+- Who should provide feedback (subject matter experts, stakeholders, etc.)

-The easiest type of review process is one that incorporates all of your key deliverables and is agreed upon by everyone involved in it.
-Keep in mind that, if you keep your stakeholders involved every step of the way, you’ll be more likely to achieve a final result that makes everyone happy.
+And don’t forget to keep your stakeholders involved every step of the way.
+If you do, you’ll be more likely to achieve a final result that makes everyone happy.

 The Bottom Line